The-Silly-Glitch/HW_2026_Test/README.md

 | `CameraFollow.cs` | Smooth third-person camera tracking |
 | `UIManager.cs` | Start / HUD / Pause / Game Over screens |

-Each script owns exactly one responsibility, communicating through a small set of public methods rather than reaching into each other's internals — kept deliberately modular so any one piece (e.g. swapping the spawn rule, or the animation set) can change without rippling through the rest.
+Each script has only one responsibility to accomplish using a few public methods of communication, not by accessing each other’s inner workings.
+This design is done in a purposefully modular way, which allows for each component to be modified independently from the others (for example, the spawning rule or animations).
 ---

-## Design decisions & assumptions
+## Design decisions and assumptions

-A few points in the brief were ambiguous.
-Documented here so the reasoning is explicit rather than buried in a comment somewhere:
+Some items in the brief were a bit unclear.
+Documented below so the rationale is clear, instead of left in a comment somewhere:

-- **"x is a random number between y and z seconds"** — interpreted as a fixed, JSON-configurable threshold (`spawnThresholdSeconds`) rather than re-randomized per Pulpit, since a predictable trigger point made for more consistent, testable pacing.
-Still fully config-driven, not hardcoded.
+- **"x is a random number between y and z seconds"** - taken to mean that there was a set, configurable threshold (`spawnThresholdSeconds`), not a random one every time.
+This makes it more consistent and predictable.
+  Still totally configurable.
-- **"Not in the same position as the previous one"** — implemented as the stronger interpretation: a new Pulpit can never spawn on the position of *any* prior Pulpit in the chain (not just the currently-alive one), so the path always progresses outward instead of ever doubling back.
+- **"Not in the same position as the previous one"** - taken to mean the stronger version: no Pulpit can spawn in the same place as any previously spawned Pulpit in the series (not just the currently active one).
-- **Respawn targeting** (own addition, not in the original brief): when two Pulpits are alive and Doofus falls, he always respawns onto the **most recently spawned** one, with any other Pulpit force-cleared.
-Respawning onto whichever one he happened to touch last could put him right back onto a Pulpit seconds from expiring, which felt unfair.
+- **Respawning onto the correct Pulpit** (own idea, not in the original brief) - if there are two Pulpits and Doofus dies, he will respawn onto the **most recent one**, while the other is forcefully cleared out.
+Respawning randomly could lead to respawn onto a Pulpit about to expire, which doesn't seem fair.

 ---

 ## Known edge cases handled

-- Missing, malformed, or out-of-range JSON values fall back to safe defaults with a logged warning instead of crashing.
+- Invalid JSON values default to safe values and log warnings without crashing.
-- A Pulpit whose "spawn next" request arrives while both concurrent slots are full is queued and fulfilled the instant a slot frees up, instead of being silently dropped (an early race-condition bug, since fixed).
+- A Pulpit with its “spawn next” request issued when both concurrent slots are busy will be added to the queue and satisfied immediately once a slot becomes available, rather than ignored (a previous race-condition issue, now fixed).
-- Falling triggers a life loss and respawn while lives remain; only hits full Game Over at 0 lives.
+- Falling causes loss of life and respawn if lives exist, else Game Over at 0 lives.
-- Respawn/Game Over/Pause transitions are all guarded against duplicate
-  triggers (e.g. falling twice in one frame, pressing Esc mid-transition).
+- Transitions between respawn, Game Over, and Pause states cannot be triggered multiple times.

 ---